 We as a business like to do things differently and we have recently partnered with Foodinate, a not for profit charity that works to end local food poverty by running a ‘meal for a meal’ initiative.

-As part of our glorious food menu, we have pledged to cover the cost of a hot, nutritious meal to a local person in need every time a guest orders the Vegetable Gyozas or the Braised Beef Ragu.
+As part of our glorious food menu, we have pledged to cover the cost of a hot, nutritious meal to a local person in need every time a guest orders the Vegetable Gyozas or the Pan-fried Seabass.

 Look out for the icon within our menu.

 Eat a meal.
 Give a meal.
 Meals donated so far: 51,878 May 2018 – present